BlaqueDevs/se-assignment-day-4-software-project-management-Mikeseth38/README.md

 ✅ **Investor & Startup Reports** – Pitch decks from VC-backed startups often include market projections.
 ✅ **Keyword & Trend Research** – Google Trends and SEO tools (Ahrefs, SEMrush) reveal search demand for related solutions.

-Would you like me to look up current market data for your software niche? 🚀
 ## 13. How can understanding market trends inform your software’s positioning and development?
 ### **How Understanding Market Trends Helps in Software Positioning & Development**